-If the employee being hired in, or seconded to, Italy is an EU citizen (or a non-EU citizen but registered with the Social Security system of an EU member State), the payment of the Social Security contributions is governed by EU regulation 883/2004, which provides that the Social Security contributions will be governed by the Social Security legislation of the home country, as long as the secondment has a maximum duration of 24 months.
+If the employee being hired in, or seconded to, Italy is an EU citizen (or a non-EU citizen but registered with the Social Security system of an EU member State), the payment of the Social Security contributions is governed by EU regulation 1408/71, which provides that the Social Security contributions will be governed by the Social Security legislation of the country in which the employee carries out his/her work activity, unless the secondment exception is applicable.
+If the secondment exception is applicable, the seconded employee may continue to be subject to the Social Security legislation of his/her home country.